 Collaboration is entrenched in Beth's personal philosophy as well as the philosophy of Life Works.
 When asked what her mission is Beth says, "My hope for Life Works is that we can team with people to achieve unique, customized and fully realized lives.
 We want to do this one person at a time in a way that makes particular sense to that person."

 Kirk Hinkleman is the Director of Creative Design and Well-Being at Life Works.
-Having worked in the human services field since 1998, Kirk has a wide range of experience working with people with unique and challenging support needs.
-Upon graduating from the University of California, Santa Barbara in 2001, with a degree in Sociology, Kirk shifted his career focus to working with adults looking to live fully inclusive, interdependent lives in the community.
-Kirk met his now business partner and co-creator of awesome, Beth Gallagher, in 2007.
-The pairing has proven to be dynamic every step of the way.
-Kirk is committed to dismantling archaic structures, systems and thinking as it pertains to people who experience disabilities finding valued social roles in neighborhoods.
+Having worked in the human services field since 1998, with Life Works specifically since 2007, where Kirk met his now business partner and co-creator of awesome, Beth Gallagher, Kirk finds himself on a transformational path.
+Within the context of Life Works and the greater service system, Kirk is committed to dismantling archaic structures, systems and thinking as it pertains to people who experience disabilities finding valued social roles in neighborhoods.
 Kirk is convinced we need to view people through a citizen-centered lens if what we are looking for is real, lasting and sustainable relationships with people.